mziele1/connectx_mcts/README.md

 ## Features
 * Numba acceleration
 * Parallelization via multiprocessing
-* Mulitple playout types
+* Multiple playout types
 * Agent in competition format

 ## Files
 **mcts_agent.py** - Contains the code to run MCTS and play Connect X. Formatted in the way the Connect X competition expects, so this file can directly be submitted as an agent.

-**lookahead_agent.py** - An agent that plays the next three moves, and selects the best move based on a heursitic.
+**lookahead_agent.py** - An agent that plays the next three moves, and selects the best move based on a heuristic.
 Used to evaluate the performance of  the MCTS agent.
 Code from Kaggle's Intro to Game AI course.

 **run_game.ipynb** - A Jupyter notebook that shows how to use the MCTS agent by playing and visualizing a game of Connect X.